 Ready to be amazed?
 Learn how to easily engrave on acrylic with your Cricut Maker, then light it up with LEDs!

 Engraving acrylic with your Cricut Maker is one of those easy “wow!” projects that will impress you and everyone who sees it!
 When the engraving tip for the Cricut Maker first came out, I engraved acrylic— but until now I didn’t have a step-by-step tutorial for those who wanted to try it!
-So I asked one of my CUT ABOVE SVG Design course graduates (who has now joined the JenniferMaker Design Fairy team) to design us some knockout patterns for engraving on acrylic.
+So I asked one of my CUT ABOVE SVG Design course graduates (who joined the JenniferMaker Design Fairy team) to design us some knockout patterns for engraving on acrylic.
 And she did not disappoint!
 These engraved acrylic lights are gorgeous, and you can make them, too!
 Your Cricut Maker does all the hard work, thanks to the awesome SVG cut file made for it.

 Check out this gorgeous butterfly engraved acrylic design:

 And here’s another look at the engraved acrylic with flowers and a mushroom!

 So let’s engrave acrylic easily with our Cricut Makers!
 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.

 Materials for Engraving Acrylic with your Cricut Maker